 Likewise, these are among the least sensitive shoes that we tested this year.
 We put them on par with the Hoka Speedgoat 3 in terms of the dissociative effect that they induce.
 Once again, this is a direct trade-off for the copious amounts of underfoot protection they offer, and in this case, one has to accept that there is a distinct lack of trail feel while wearing these shoes.

 This lack did not bother us much, as long as we understood the trade-off we had made, and we certainly didn't miss the sensitivity when tromping over lava fields in the Oregon Cascades.
 However, when running shorter distances on friendlier trails, we generally prefer a bit more sensitivity and trail feel in our shoes.

 As the name would suggest, the Spin Ultra is designed for ultra races and training, and this is where they will thrive the best.
 Ultras, and especially 100k and 100-mile races, require ample amounts of foot protection, and a wide, comfortable fit, and this shoe provides both to a high degree.
 They are also great for running in rocky areas and make for a great, durable, everyday trainer or hiking shoe.

-The retail price for these shoes is $149, which is on the steep side for a trail running shoe.
+These are a fairly expensive shoe, definitely on the steep side for a trail running shoe.
 However, we are surprised to notice that many new shoe releases are now dipping their toes in these high dollar waters.
 This is a durable, long-lasting shoe that can withstand those miles, easing the sting of the price tag a bit.
 We also think they are among the best available, so while we wish they were more affordable, we still consider them a good value.

 — Andy Wellman